la-ogb/OGB-adhocs/README.md

 # adhocs
-A loose collection of adhoc programs designed to fix all manner of one-time issues
+A loose collection of adhoc programs designed to fix all manner of one-time issues.
+These are typically run from the Impact scheduler with a high priority (a lower number) - 25 is a good default.
+This will have these jobs run prior to reports, which will hopefully have their fixes be reflected in later programs.

 Included DBC programs: